JeromyJSmith/i-dont-rem-dotfiles/scripts/README.md

 ### disk-usage
 - Needs more fleshing out, but meant to be a more indepth look into usage of the various root folders

+### go-src/book-picker
+- Reads a random line from a text file until told to stop.
+This helps me find what to read from the large collection of pdf books I have.

 ## Ideas
 - trello-quick-add
 - docker-wrapper